vrunm/QA_squad_test/README.md

 an attention hierarchy.

 ## Data:
-**Squad Dataset**:

-The Stanford Question Answering Dataset (SQuAD) is a reading comprehension dataset consisting of questions posed by crowdworkers on a set of Wikipedia articles.
+The Stanford Question Answering Dataset (**SQuAD**) is a reading comprehension dataset consisting of questions posed by crowdworkers on a set of Wikipedia articles.
 The answer to every question is a segment of text, or span, from the corresponding reading passage.
 There are 100,000+ question-answer pairs on 500+ articles.

 The dataset contains the columns
 Id: a string feature.